Skip to content

 Short answers, pulled from the story.

-When was the first Roman Index Librorum Prohibitorum printed?
+What was the Index Librorum Prohibitorum?